 There is no standard preparation package for the ITACE for Students.
-However, a useful starting point may be the sample questions offered on the ITACE website (www.itace.be).
-Although these are not intended as a representative practice test, they do offer insight into how the test is designed and the different question types you can expect.
+However, a useful starting point may be the sample questions offered on the ITACE website.
+Although these are not intended as a representative practice test, they do offer some insight into how the test is designed and which question types to expect.
 This could help you determine which aspects you need to pay specific attention to.
-Moreover, we advise you to increase your exposure to English n the days before the test and to try to start thinking in the target language.
+We also advise you to increase your exposure to English in the days before the test and to try to start thinking in the target language.

 As the ITACE for Students focuses on English in an academic context, it might also be useful to review general academic vocabulary (e.g. reject a hypothesis, inconclusive findings) and key grammar rules.
 For the writing and speaking component, you could focus on strategies to improve coherence, including typical structuring phrases (e.g. ‘however’, ‘as a result’).

-More specific tips for each component of the test are listed below, as well as a selection of websites you could use to practice.
-Many more interesting websites can be found using Google (e.g. search for “academic English word list”, “exercises English B2 reading”, “conditionals”).
-When preparing for the ITACE test, you might also find websites that prepare for other English-language tests (such as TOEFL, IELTS or Cambridge) useful.
+Below are more specific tips for each component of the test, including a selection of websites for further practice.
+Many more interesting resources can be found through Google (e.g. search for “academic English word list”, “exercises English B2 reading”, “conditionals”).
+You can also consult websites that prepare for other English-language tests (such as TOEFL, IELTS or Cambridge).

 Reading & listening